 Getting the bigger picture

-Report by UNICEF working with CRARN has shown that the belief in child “witches” cuts across all facets of society – the literate and illiterate, the wealthy and poor, the law enforcement agents, social welfare workers law makers and most specifically the leaders of revivalist Pentecostal churches.
+A report by UNICEF in collaboration with CRARN has shown, that the belief in child “witches” cuts across all facets of society – the literate and illiterate, the wealthy and poor, the law enforcement agents, social welfare workers law makers and most specifically the leaders of revivalist Pentecostal churches.
 Such people believe that when a mysterious, spiritual spell is given to a child through fruits, food or drinks.
 Witchcraft spells could also be given to a child in spirit form while asleep.
 The child who eats this spell, is then called out in the night where his soul will depart the body to be initiated in a coven, a place where of witches and wizards and believed to be gathered.
 The initiated child will then have the spiritual power to bring about untold destruction, including killing uninitiated people and causing diseases such as HIV/AIDS, malaria, hepatitis, typhoid and cancer.
 Cases like drunkenness, madness, smoking of marijuana, divorce, infertility, accidents and misfortunes are perceived to be the handiwork of these child “witches” and “wizards” or the elderly witches.
 It is believed that in recent times, children have become the target for initiation by elderly witches as they are more proactive and susceptible to their spells and are quicker in destructive action.
 This belief is boosted and cultivated by many pastors in the local churches.
 This superstition is deeply ingrained in the minds of more than 95% of the people.
 Those who help or rescue or support the witch branded are believed to witches of have superior power that could ward off any charm or spell.